By Teachers, For Teachers

 Here are my nine student-favorite K-12 classroom games.

-All of these games can be played, with varying degree of difficulty, with younger kinders to older high school students.
+All of these games can be played, with varying degree of difficulty, with younger kindergarten-aged kids to older high school students.
 It’s the subject matter and the materials that are used that make the difference to the students who are playing the games.

 There are literally countless ways to use bingo.
 I created an award-winning bingo game based upon the people of American History.
 The boards have people’s faces on them and the clues are all standards-based facts.

-What about math bingo – the boards have numbers and the clues are problems that the students have to do mentally (or with scratch paper).
-Bingo can be used for phonics, vocabulary, spelling, sounds of letters.
+What about math bingo– the boards have numbers and the clues are problems that the students have to do mentally (or with scratch paper)?
+Bingo can be used for phonics, vocabulary, spelling, even sounds of letters.